chiois

 Shang Palace

-The restaurant at the Shangri-La Hotel, Shang Palace, isn't quite your typical Asian restaurant.
-And why is that?
-Its chef, Frank Xu, has earned a Michelin star!
-So yes, it's true that the budget is a bit higher than what you'd find in the 13th arrondissement, but if you're looking to treat yourself, this is the perfect spot!
-Traditional herbal soups, stir-fried vegetables, or dim sum—you'll also want to try their fish dishes, like the sautéed turbot fillet.
-It's a great place for a lovely date night.
+Located in the Shangri La Hotel, Shang Palace isn’t your typical Asian restaurant.
+And that's because its chef, Frank Xu, has earned a Michelin star.
+So yes, while the budget might be a little higher than what you’d expect in the 13th, if you’re looking to treat yourself, you’ve found the perfect spot!
+Think traditional herbal soups, stir-fried vegetables, or dim sum.
+We also recommend trying their fish dishes, like the pan-seared turbot.
+It’s a fantastic spot for a lovely date!

 Address: 10 Av. d'Iéna, 75116 Paris, France